956 Local Electronic Location and Access (R)

 ||||||||||

 ǂ2 Access method | The code defined for use with 1st indicator value 7.
-Use subfield ǂ2 to record access methods other than the four main TCP/IP protocols specified in the 1st indicator.
-The data in this subfield corresponds with the access schemes specified in Uniform Resource Locators (URL), a product of the Uniform Resource Identifiers Working Group of the IETF.
+Use subfield ǂ2 to record access methods other than the main TCP/IP protocols specified in the 1st indicator.
+Code from Electronic Access Methods Code List.
+The data in this subfield correspond with the access schemes specified in Uniform Resource Locators (URL), a product of the Uniform Resource Identifiers Working Group of the Internet Engineering Task Force (IETF).
 The Internet Assigned Numbers Authority (IANA) maintains a registry of URL schemes and defines the syntax and use of new schemes.
-LC includes an authoritative list based on that standard in the Electronic Access Methods Code List.

 |